skip to main content

 Will renters be able to opt out of their landlord’s choice for internet service?

-In many apartments and condos, tenants have access to only one internet provider, and that’s likely the case in a lot of Spectrum Connect and Xfinity Communities properties.
+In many apartments and condos, tenants have access to only one internet provider, and that’s likely the case in a lot of Spectrum Ready and Xfinity Communities properties.
 In some of those buildings, tenants are required to pay their landlord for internet and TV service as part of bulk billing agreements.
 In others, renters set up their own deals with the internet providers.

 My take: Shop for internet options—if you can